jacqueline-lam/bolderer_sinatra_app/spec.md

 # Specifications for the Sinatra Assessment

 Specs:
-- [x] Use Sinatra to build the app
+- [x] Use Sinatra to build the app - controllers inherit from Sinatra::Base and define HTTP interface for the app;
+  - Used Corneal gem for scaffolding
+  - Separate directories for models, controllers, views (with separation of concerns)
-- [ ] Use ActiveRecord for storing information in a database
+- [x] Use ActiveRecord for storing information in a database -
 - [ ] Include more than one model class (e.g. User, Post, Category)
 - [ ] Include at least one has_many relationship on your User model (e.g. User has_many Posts)
 - [ ] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User)
 - [ ] Include user accounts with unique login attribute (username or email)
 - [ ] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
-- [ ] Ensure that users can't modify content created by other users
+- [x] Ensure that users can't modify content created by other users
+  - Views are protested based on helper methods `logged_in?` and `current_user`
+  - User authorization - users can only edit/ delete the resources (problems) they created
 - [ ] Include user input validations
 - [ ] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)
 - [ ] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code